Performance and scalability¶

 of the server.

-Because these requests are so efficient from a total CPU usage perspective, Tornado is significantly less important than other services like Presence and Tornado for overall CPU usage of a Zulip installation.
+Because these requests are so efficient from a total CPU usage perspective, Tornado is significantly less important than other services like Presence and fetching message history for overall CPU usage of a Zulip installation.

 It’s worth noting that most (~80%) Tornado requests end the